Stenson chases Saudi tour, removed as Ryder Cup captain - WHIZ News

 Luke Donald also was considered as European captain when the job was given to Stenson.
 Robert Karlsson also was an option and it would be surprising if Europe went back to Thomas Bjorn, the winning captain in France in 2018 and Europe’s strongest voice.

-He was thought to be the ideal candidate for the Saudis, but had to weigh cash against his legacy as a Ryder Cup captain.
+Stenson was thought to be the ideal candidate for the Saudi league late last year, but had to weigh cash against his legacy as a Ryder Cup captain.
 He chose one, then the other.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports